TpSlimigt/SudokuSolver/README.md

 # Sudoku Solver Script

 A python script for solving sudokus.
-I wanted to make a script that can solve a sudoku puzzle with the help of recursion functions.
+I wanted to make a script that can solve a sudoku puzzle with the help of a recursion function.

 ## How to use